sdr-enthusiasts/gitbook-adsb-guide/useful-extras/alternative-graphing-with-influx-grafana.md

       - grafana_data:/var/lib/grafana
 ```

 Once the file has been updated, issue the command `docker compose up -d` in the application directory to apply the changes and bring up the `influxdb` and `grafana` containers.
-This will also restart the `readsb` container, which will now use `telegraf` to feed data to `influxdb`.
+This will also restart the `ultrafeeder` container, which will now use `telegraf` to feed data to `influxdb`.

 You should also be able to point your web browser at: